janm31415/jAmp8100/README.md

 ### Chorus

 The chorus pedal is used to create a swirling, shimmering, and often thicker or "chorused" sound.
+Note that there is also a second chorus pedal in the post-amp effect section.

 #### Rate